 Who are these Antichrists?

-John takes the focus off one person being the Antichrist and reveals the broader scope of many Antichrists.
+John takes the focus off one person being the Antichrist and reveals the broader scope of many Antichrists “For many deceivers have gone out into the world, those who do not acknowledge Jesus Christ as coming in the flesh.
+This is the deceiver and the antichrist” (2nd John 1:17).

-Herein lies the making of an Antichrist; they avoid the death of their old life in exchange for Christ’s life, they wish to be removed from the cross … Matt 16:25, 2nd Cor 4:11.
-Their old life continues to rule under the guise of Christianity.
+Herein lies the making of an Antichrist; they avoid the death of their carnal life in exchange for Christ’s life, they wish to be removed from the cross (Matt 16:25, 2nd Cor 4:11).
+Their carnal life continues to rule under the guise of Christianity.

-The true children of God eventually give way to their own effort of being like Christ and let him be formed in them.
-We are constantly coming to the end of ourselves so his life can prevail!
+The true children of God carry their cross daily and die to their own effort of being like Christ and allow him to be formed in them.
+They are constantly coming to the end of their selves so his life can prevail!
+We are not saved “by our works” we are saved by “dying to them”, so his works can manifest in us (Eph 2:10; Rev 22:12).